amoeedm/bmi-calculator/README.md

 # BMI Calculator

 ## About
 An Android application for computing Body Mass Index (BMI) using height and weight in the metric system.
 The UI is made with Android Bootstrap.
+Published in <a href="https://play.google.com/store/apps/details?id=com.ludba.bmicalculator">Google Play Store</a>.

 ## Demonstration
 <p align="center">